-The Faroese fleet in the ecoregion consists of 12 large (> 55 m length) vessels targeting pelagic species (herring, mackerel, and blue whiting) with pelagic trawl (mainly) or purse seine.
+The Faroese fleet in the ecoregion consists of 12 large (> 55 m length) vessels targeting pelagic species (NSS herring, mackerel, and blue whiting) with pelagic trawl (mainly) or purse seine.
 One of the vessels freeze the catch on board while the rest use RSW tanks to bring the catch ashore.
 In addition, a handful of smaller trawlers (35-50 m length without RSW tanks) deliver the catch (mackerel) to the larger vessels at sea; the number of vessels in this last category has decreased much over the last 5-8 years.
 In the description of fisheries, some Faroese fisheries are mentioned in Subarea 2, but these all take place outside the Norwegian Sea ecoregion.

-Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2018 Preliminary Catches 2019 ICES, Copenhagen.
+Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2019 Preliminary Catches 2020 ICES, Copenhagen.

 Figure 2 Landings (thousand tonnes) from ICES Subarea 2.
-This approximates to the majority of the Norwegian Sea ecoregion in 1950-2019, by (current) country.
-The five countries with the highest landings are shown individually and the remaining countries are aggregated and displayed as "other".
+This approximates to the majority in the Norwegian Sea ecoregion 1950-2020, by (current) country.
+The five countries with the highest landings are shown individually; the remaining countries are aggregated and displayed as "other".
 Only a minor part of the cod and haddock catches included in this figure are taken in the Norwegian Sea ecoregion.

 Figure 3 ICES Subarea 2.
-Fishing effort (1000 kW days-at-sea) in 2009-2018 for the main countries fishing in the ecoregion.
-There is no data from Norway for 2018.
+Fishing effort (1000 kW days-at-sea) 2014-2020 for the main countries fishing in the ecoregion and submitting VMS data.